hdchung90/davidchung/[CSCS 530] Assignment4_modelProposal.md

 2. Observe the size change of the largest cluster when edges with specific attributes are first removed.

 &nbsp;

+*LS COMMENTS: Great baseline setup.
+This definitely leaves room to consider potentially more complicated and/or highly realistic networks in the future.
+One thing I was wondering here - will there be a pattern in where female edges occur?
+This will likely have a big impact on what you find.
+Also, you might consider making the removal of edges in the 2) process probabilistic instead of deterministic (i.e. make it so that edges with particular attribute have a higher probability of being removed rather than have them all removed first.*

+*Another point of clarification - are you thinking about clusters as disconnected components here?
+Or as "cliques"?*

 ## Model Outline
 ****
 &nbsp;